Yoast/developer/docs/features/schema/background.md

 sidebar_label: Background
 description: Information about our approach, rationale, and considerations when it comes to schema.org markup.
 ---
-import useBaseUrl from '@docusaurus/useBaseUrl'; // Add to the top of the file below the front matter.

 This page provides information about our approach, rationale, and considerations.
 It describes the key underlying principles, design decisions, and methodologies.